-In addition to the extended trips to Normandy (fall) and southern France (spring) which are part of the curriculum, Hollins Abroad organizes overnight excursions to the Loire Valley and Burgundy or Lyons, in fall and to the Loire Valley and Normandy in spring, with guided visits to important historic and cultural sites and time to explore on your own.
+In addition to the extended trips to Normandy (fall) and southern France (spring) which are part of the curriculum, Hollins Abroad works along with Parisian students clubs that organize for European exchange students (Erasmus) and French students overnight excursions to many parts of France (the Loire Valley, Burgundy or Lyons etc.) with guided visits to important historic and cultural sites and time to explore on your own.
 The cost is included in the Hollins Abroad comprehensive fee.